-2019 is the 50th anniversary of the Apollo 11 mission and man landing on the Moon.
-But this year also sees the anniversaries of Apollo 9 and 10.
+2019 was the 50th anniversary of the Apollo 11 mission and humans walking on the Moon.
+But it also saw the anniversaries of Apollo 9 and 10.

 Apollo 9 mission

 Apollo 9 launched on 3 March 1969 and returned on 13 March 1969.

 Apollo 9 astronauts

 The Apollo 9 crew consisted of:

 Apollo 9 tests